 These counselors work with groups and couples to help them navigate family relationships.
 This may include diagnosing or treating mental health issues, substance abuse, or other challenges that impact family relationships.
 It also often involves helping families through crises like divorce or death.

 After graduating with your master’s in counseling, you need to pass your state’s licensure exams and satisfy other state requirements.
-Check with your state’s relevant government department to discover not only what educational requirements you need to satisfy but what exams and other requirements you need to satisfy for the particular type of counselor you would like to do.
+Check with your state’s relevant government department to discover not only what educational requirements you need to satisfy but also what exams and other requirements you need to satisfy for the particular type of counselor you would like to be.

 How Long Does It Take to Get a Master’s in Counseling?